overhangio/tutor/docs/tutorials/portainer.rst

     docker run --rm \
         --volume=/var/run/docker.sock:/var/run/docker.sock \
         --volume=/tmp/portainer:/data \
-        -p 9000:9000 \
+        -p 9000:9000 -p 9443:9443 \
-        portainer/portainer:latest --bind=:9000
+        portainer/portainer-ce:latest

-You can then view the portainer UI at `http://localhost:9000 <http://localhost:9000>`_.
+You can then view the portainer UI at `https://localhost:9443 <https://localhost:9443>`_.
 You will be asked to define a password for the admin user.
-Then, select a "Local environment" to work on; hit "Connect" and select the "local" group to view all running containers.
+Then, select the "local" group to view all running containers.

 .. image:: ../img/portainer.png
     :alt: Portainer demo